menu-driver/menu-driver/README.md

 Give it the location in the brackets as a Rake argument.

+### Use the CLI

+For more flexibility, the command-line interface `menudriver` provides parameters that are connected to features in the Standard Theme.

+    bundle exec exe/menudriver generate hakkasan-mayfair --theme=hakkasan.theme --vertical-grid

 #### Invoke the Lambda function through SAM Local

 Invoke individual Lambda functions using the canned Lambda events in the specs: